Nemanja43M/BigDataGrid/README.md

-file.router.ts: Defines the routing for file-related endpoints. axios.service.ts: Provides a service for making HTTP requests using Axios. transformer.service.ts: Defines the transformation logic for processing the data stream.
+file.router.ts: Defines the routing for file-related endpoints. axios.service.ts: Provides a service for making HTTP requests using Axios. transformer.service.ts: Defines the transformation logic for processing the data stream. cronJob.service.ts: Manages and schedules cron jobs using the cron library, initializes with a schedule and task, starts the job, and logs events. db.service.ts: Establishes a connection to MongoDB, handles logging for success and errors, and terminates the process on failure. logger.service.ts: Configures Winston for logging with levels (info and error), JSON formatting, timestamps, and different transports (console and file). fileModel.ts: Defines a Mongoose schema for storing file data in MongoDB with timestamps and flexible content format, and exports the File model.

 # Entry Point (index.ts):